Pittsburgh Snow and Ice Slip & Fall Lawyers

 Pennsylvania Lawyers Represent Clients in Slip and Fall Accidents Caused by Snow and Ice in Erie, PA

 Winters in the Midwest and Northeast can be brutal, and Pittsburgh and Allegheny County residents are no strangers to snow and ice during the winter months.
-Snow itself can cause dangerous conditions, but when the temperatures tend to fluctuate between the 20s, 40s and back again during the winter months, massive snowfalls can melt and refreeze, causing dangerous and unpredictably icy conditions.
-Although you may not think that falling in the snow will cause serious injuries, in many cases snow and ice slip and fall accidents result in broken wrists, knees, hips and even more serious and lasting injuries.
+Snow itself can cause dangerous conditions, but when the temperatures tend to fluctuate between the 20s, 40s, and back again during the winter months, massive snowfalls can melt and refreeze, causing dangerous and unpredictably icy conditions.
+Although you may not think that falling in the snow will cause serious injuries, in many cases snow and ice slip and fall accidents result in broken wrists, knees, hips, and even more serious and lasting injuries.
 After getting injured in a slip & fall accident, reach out to experienced Pittsburgh snow and ice slip & fall lawyers.

 Property Owners’ Legal Duty to Reduce Dangers Caused by Snow and Ice